rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 General principles for building agents are still in their infancy.
 Models are changing quickly and the [Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) warns us to avoid scaffolding that will become irrelevant LLMs improve.
 For example, [continual learning](https://www.dwarkesh.com/p/timelines-june-2025) may let LLMs to [learn from feedback](https://www.wired.com/story/this-ai-model-never-stops-learning/?utm_source=chatgpt.com), limiting some of the need for external memory.
 With this and the patterns above in mind, here are some general lessons ordered roughly by the amount of effort required to use them.

 - **Instrument first:** Always [look at your data](https://hamel.dev/blog/posts/evals/).
-Ensure you have a way to track token-usage and cost when building agents.
+Ensure you have a way to track tokens when building agents.
 This has allowed me to catch various cases of excessive token-usage and isolate token-heavy tool calls, and sets the stage for any context engineering efforts.
 - **Consider an agent state schema to isolate context:** Anthropic called out the idea of “[thinking like your agent](https://www.youtube.com/watch?v=D7_ipDqhtwk).”
 One way to do this is to think through the information your agent needs to collect and use at runtime.
 A state object is easy to define and lets you control what is exposed to the LLM during the agent's trajectory.
 I use this with nearly every agent I build, rather than just saving all context to a message list.
 - **Curate at tool boundaries:** Tools boundaries are a natural place to add curation, if needed.
 The output of token-heavy tool calls can be easily summarized, for example, using a small LLM with straightforward prompting.
 This lets you quickly limit runaway context growth at the source without the need for compression over the full agent trajectory.
 - **Start simple with memory**: Memory can be a powerful way to personalize an agent.
 But, it can be challenging to get right.
 I [often use](https://github.com/langchain-ai/agents-from-scratch) simple, file-based memory that tracks a narrow set of agent preferences that I want to save and improve.
 I load these preferences into context every time my agent runs.
 Based upon human-in-the-loop feedback, I use an LLM to update these preferences (see [here](https://github.com/langchain-ai/agents-from-scratch)).
 This is a simple but effective way to use memory.